Jdavies00/To-do-list/pesudocode.md

     strike through item on the list will act as soft delete archive is own list that accept any item regadless of active or not

+      change user in put
+        this.setSate
+      add to todo list
+      remove from todao list

+checkbox
+export default funtion todo {}
+    return

+    local storage

+    is essentially cookies that can hold info to skip import commands